-*- coding: utf-8 -*-

 """

-Compute the canalizing strength of a Boolean function via exhaustive
+Compute the canalizing strength of the Boolean function.

-minimally canalizing functions (e.g., Boolean parity functions) and 1
+canalizing functions (e.g., parity functions) and 1 for maximally canalizing

-for maximally canalizing functions (e.g., nested canalizing functions
+functions (e.g., nested canalizing functions with a single layer).

 """